Needham Maintains Symbotic Inc - (SYM) Buy Recommendation

 What is the Fund Sentiment?

-There are 141 funds or institutions reporting positions in Symbotic Inc -.
-This is an increase of 51 owner(s) or 56.67% in the last quarter.
-Average portfolio weight of all funds dedicated to SYM is 0.69%, an increase of 52.42%.
-Total shares owned by institutions increased in the last three months by 69.61% to 61,284K shares.
-The put/call ratio of SYM is 1.04, indicating a bearish outlook.
+There are 150 funds or institutions reporting positions in Symbotic Inc -.
+This is an increase of 60 owner(s) or 66.67% in the last quarter.
+Average portfolio weight of all funds dedicated to SYM is 0.69%, an increase of 20.86%.
+Total shares owned by institutions increased in the last three months by 70.01% to 61,382K shares.
+The put/call ratio of SYM is 0.98, indicating a bullish outlook.

 What are Other Shareholders Doing?